BestTimesToVisit.com Logo

 transport

 Delhi traffic is crazy!
-Download the Ola or Uber app for easy and affordable rides.
-Negotiate auto-rickshaw fares beforehand, or use a meter if available; otherwise, you might get overcharged.
-The Delhi Metro is also efficient and cheap for longer distances.
+Download the Ola or Uber app for easy, affordable rides.
+Negotiate auto-rickshaw fares beforehand, or use a meter if they have one; it's often cheaper than pre-negotiated fares.
+Avoid peak hours (8-10 AM and 6-8 PM) if possible, as travel times can double.

 money